 - The hostility is something every inspection agency has to deal with, the FDA vs. drug companies, union inspectors vs. the management.
 This is serious enough that the United States Department of Agriculture actually has a memorial wall commemorating inspectors killed in line of duty.

-- The London Metropolitan Police's internal affairs unit actually resorted to wiretapping and covert surveillance operations against corrupt officers at one point in The Seventies.
+- The London Metropolitan Police's internal affairs unit actually resorted to wiretapping and covert surveillance operations against corrupt officers at one point in The '70s.
 They needed to.